 The house was a disaster.
-Overwhelm quickly started creeping in before I had the chance to convince myself I could make it through this.
+Overwhelm crept in before I had the chance to convince myself I could make it through this.

 A long winter finally started to give way to the signs of spring (but I knew not to be fooled, winter would be back again before spring was really here), which could only mean one thing:

 With spring cleaning on the horizon came the all-too-familiar feelings of overwhelm and frenzy and sent my head spinning.
 It happened every year.

 – How can I deep clean our entire house?!
 I barely have enough time to keep it clean every week.